CanScreen T1D Research Consortium

 Screening for a Better Tomorrow

 T1D is a life-long disease without a cure.
-This chronic condition requires daily management and monitoring, which can be tricky for children and adolescents.
-Moreover, about 90% of people who develop T1D do not have family members with the disease.
+This condition requires daily management and monitoring, which can be tricky for children and adolescents.
+Moreover, about 85-90% of people who develop T1D do not have family members with the disease.
 The risk of T1D in the Canadian population remains largely unknown.

 Cartoon drawing of a family showing a father, mother, daughter and son.
 There are children drawings of a rainbox, hearts, a book, graduation cap, audio messages, a smiley face, a briefcase, a soccer ball and two girls high-fiving in the background.